-2.5 Consultation
+2.5 Drafting and Public Consultation

+Throughout the drafting and public consultation stage of a Project, the Secretariat works to develop a draft Standard reflecting the data gathered through research and responses from stakeholders.
 Once a draft Standard has been prepared, a formal consultation exercise with stakeholders is commenced.
 The initial draft of a Standard is sent to the SC, whose members will be given at least 15 working days to comment.
 Their comments will be incorporated into the draft Standard, which will then be sent to stakeholders with a request for feedback.
 It is also posted on the website.

-The public is involved in the consultation in at least two rounds.
-Each public consultation period shall last no less than 60 days.
-However, in cases where an urgent need is identified and it is justified in writing by the SC, the consultation period may be reduced to no less than 30 days.
-In cases where unresolved issues do not persist after the first round, the SC may decide that a second round will not take place.
-In case of non-substantive changes (e.g. correction of mistakes and necessary clarification of intentions and guidance of the standards) the amendments may be undertaken without a consultation round at all.
+The public is involved in the consultation in at least two rounds for new standards and at least one round for revision of existing standards.
+The first public consultation period shall last no less than 60 days and subsequent rounds shall be no less than 30 days.
+In cases where substantive, unresolved issues persist, or if insufficient feedback was received, the SC may decide additional rounds of consultation are needed.
+In case of non-substantive changes (e.g. correction of mistakes and necessary clarification of intentions and guidance of the standards) the amendments may be undertaken without a public consultation round.

 The Secretariat receives and reviews all comments from stakeholders on the draft Standards as well as the Project Description or Public Summary.
+The

-The Secretariat incorporates the feedback and - if applicable - the results from additional research, as appropriate, in a revised draft Standard.
+Secretariat incorporates the feedback and - if applicable - the results from additional research, as appropriate, in a revised draft Standard.